Spatiotemporal focusing through a multimode fiber via time-domain wavefront shaping: Results and discussion

-By fitting a positive 2D Gaussian in the wavefront shaping region in the nonlinear image after wavefront shaping, we define the enhancement as the amplitude of this 2D Gaussian divided by the background level.
-The minimum enhancement is therefore zero.
+By fitting a 2D Gaussian with offset to the bright spot in the wavefront shaping region after wavefront shaping, we find the center of the spot.
+The offset from the fit is used as the average intensity value of the background, $I_{\text{bg}}$.
+The average intensity of a 5-by-5 pixel region ($\approx$ \SI{1.5}{\um} at the MMF output facet), centered on the bright spot is also calculated as $I_{\text{bright}}$.
+The contrast $C$ is then calculated as $C = I_{\text{bright}}/I_{\text{bg}}$.
 We vary the effective number of controls by binning pulse-shaper pixels together and giving them the same phase, both in the experiment and in the simulation.
-The enhancement plots are shown in Fig. \ref{fig:enhancement}.
+The contrast plots are shown in Fig. \ref{fig:enhancement}.

-We find a small but significant offset in the enhancement, both in experiment and in simulation: A minimum number of controls is needed to see any enhancement at all.
-This is likely due to the difficulty of optimizing the pulse form with very few controls, especially in the presence of noise.
-This small offset is less relevant at a high number of controls.
-However, if we account for this offset by adding its absolute value to the measured enhancement data, the enhancement does scale linearly with the number of controls.
-The slope of this linear relationship is much lower in the experimental results, which we explain by the large amount of noise in the nonlinear imaging method.